12/6/07

 that differ somewhat from ATSC.
 Their

 high-def set top boxes (STBs) conform to ATSC at their output connectors.
-Most of these systems use MPEG-2.
-(DirecTV and Dish
+Those systems use MPEG-2 or MPEG-4.

 ATSC